-For the past forty-two years, we have extensively explored and fished the Bristol Bay region and Western Alaska.
+For over forty-five years, we have extensively explored and fished the Bristol Bay region and Western Alaska.

 Based on this experience we have designed and fine-tuned a fishing program that maximizes your fishing opportunities.
 During your stay with us at Bristol Bay Lodge, you will fish a different location each day and have the opportunity to catch every species of fish available to you during any given week.